purpleorchid360/KMHinstitute2021/content/masters-of-science/radiology-imaging-masters.md

 MSc Radiography and Imaging Technology opens up multiple avenues for students such as

-- **Senior Radiography Technologists or Managerial positions in the department of radiology** in healthcare institutions both government and private sector, super specialty hospitals.
+- **Senior Radiography Technologists or Managerial positions in the department of radiology** in healthcare institutions both Government and private sector, Super Specialty hospitals.
 - **Faculty- Academic Institutions** absorb candidates who have completed their Masters degree in radiology as the teaching faculty.
 - **Senior Application Specialists/Managerial positions** in the Manufacturing/Service sectors of Radiology & Radiotherapy equipment’s
 - **Ph.D/M.Phil in Radiography and Imaging technology**